-It is important to keep in mind that SOAR cases will stay on a case for up to 6 months.
-The initial two months in the application process, during which the caseworker prepares the SOAR application, are time intensive.
-The average 3-4 months afterwards where they are tracking the case through the SSA and DDS process are less intensive.
+It is important to keep in mind that SOAR cases will stay on a caseload for up to 6 months.
+The initial two months in the application process, during which the caseworker prepares the SOAR application, are time-intensive.
+The average 3-4 months of tracking the case through the SSA and DDS process are less intensive.

 We recommend agencies limit the number of new SOAR cases that are referred to beginning dedicated SOAR caseworkers to 2-3 per month.
 As the caseworker gains expertise, they may be able to increase the number new of cases they take on to 4-5 cases.
 Keep in mind, they will have a rolling SOAR caseload, and an applicant will stay on a caseload for up to six months while the application is completed and processed and the individual is connected to benefits and housing.
 It is important not to sacrifice the quality of the SOAR applications being submitted for the quantity of cases.
-The success of SOAR relies on submitting a strong initial application so that the case does not get caught in the long process of appeals.
+The success of SOAR relies on submitting a strong initial application so that the case is not caught in the long process of appeals.

-What kinds of agencies have dedicated SOAR caseworker positions?
+What agencies have dedicated SOAR caseworker positions?

 Many agencies and communities around the state have recognized the need for dedicated SOAR caseworker positions.
-These positions are in a variety of agencies, including: Local Management Entities/Managed Care Organizations, county government community service agencies, homeless service agencies, shelters, outreach teams, Departments of Social Services, medical clinics, mental health providers, and disability advocate agencies.
+These positions are in a variety of agencies, including: Local Management Entities/Managed Care Organizations, homeless service agencies, shelters, outreach teams, Departments of Social Services, medical clinics, mental health providers, and disability advocate agencies.